 I maintain strict doctor-patient confidentiality.
 No information may be disclosed, even to close family members, without the express consent of the client.
 The only exception to this is the legal imperative for me to report any strongly suspected case of potential danger to the client or another person.

-I offer therapy sessions via telephone or Skype to clients located outside of Hong Kong/Macau/Shenzhen.
-In general, I prefer to have at least one face-to-face session if possible prior to conducting sessions on Skype.
+I offer therapy sessions via telephone or online video (such as Skype) to clients located outside of Hong Kong/Macau/Shenzhen.
+I prefer to have at least one face-to-face session if possible prior to conducting sessions on Skype.
+Kindly note that due to licensing restrictions, I may be unable to offer telephone or online therapy to those who are physically present in certain US states.

 Many insurers will cover psychotherapy treatment.
 You may wish to directly consult your insurance company about whether they will cover psychotherapy treatment, and if so, whether they require a referral letter from your GP.